Lemminkyinen/comp/README.md

 # comp Macro Project

-This is a fun little project that implements a Rust procedural macro comprehensions! mimicking Python's list comprehension syntax.
-It allows you to iterate over iterables and apply transformations concisely.
+This is a fun little project that implements Rust procedural macro comprehensions!
+These comprehensions are micking Python's list comprehension syntax.
+They allow you to iterate over iterables and apply transformations concisely and in a Pythonic way :D

 Example
 ```rust